dustedmtl/lastu/docs/USERGUIDE.md

 ## Download and installation instructions

-The software has two necessary components:
+The software has two required components:
  - the application itself (including the optional `lastu.ini` configuration file)
  - a database, which is a file in the form of SQLite3 database